eemclaughlin/indieProject/journal.md

 - Move current work and database to AWS and test and turn in for Checkpoint 3 (0:30)
 - Team Project Meeting 1 (1:30)
 - Team Project: Work on startup files and test with respository and such (1:30)
-- Implenent Logout jsp and java and test (1:00)
+- Implement Logout jsp and java and test (1:00)
+- Setup a add recipe java class and also implement a get by id into Auth class (1:15)